jcmarchi/Github-Flavored-Markdown-Syntax/Text-Formatting_Paragraphs.md

      This is another paragraph
      that should also be in bold!**

-So you can get it right:
+So it can render correctly:

 **This is one single paragraph in bold!**